ChrisKeefe/685Rust/notes.md

   - significantly faster for larger projects. good for interim compile checks
 - `cargo fix` has the ability to lint and/or update legacy projects to current edition
 - `cargo clean` removes the `target` directory
-  - NOTE: working in VSCode, with Rust and rust-analyzer extensions enabled, target regenerates after deletion.
-    Q: Should this be adusted in `.gitignore`?
-    A: Yes, unless committing executables is preferred for some reason.
-And it is, in the standard github .gitignore for Rust

 ## Documentation